mlandis/phyddle/README.md

 *NOTE:*

 *This **beta version** of phyddle is still under development.
 Although it's tested and stable, much of the documentation and some key features are still missing.
 Most phyddle development occurs on a 64-core Ubuntu server and a 16-core Intel Macbook Pro laptop, so there are also unknown portability/scalability issues to correct.
-Any feedback is appreciated!
-Please send it to [Michael Landis](michael.landis@wustl.edu).*
+Any feedback is appreciated! michael.landis@wustl.edu

 ## Overview